cures-hub/cures-condec-jira/doc/features/automatic-text-classification.md

 - Run 10-fold cross-validation (you need to set k to 10).
 - ConDec writes evaluation results to a text file.
 The output file should be similar to [evaluation-results-CONDEC-NLP4RE2021-LR-10fold](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/features/evaluation_results_CONDEC-NLP4RE2021-LR-10fold.txt).
 The results might differ a little bit because of the random undersampling that we did to balance the training data.

-Some basic descriptive statistics on ground truth files can be calculated using the R file [training-data-analysis.r](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/features/training-data-analysis.r).
+Basic descriptive statistics on ground truth files can be calculated using the R file [training-data-analysis.r](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/features/training-data-analysis.r).

 ## Activation and Configuration
-The classifier can be trained and evaluated directly in Jira.
+The text classifier can be trained and evaluated directly in Jira.

 ![Configuration view for the automatic text classifier](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/config_automatic_text_classification.png)
 *Configuration view for the automatic text classifier*